 - Monster Ceilidh Band.

 “[Amy has become] my right hand woman”.
 This is how Tickell describes their working relationship.
-Moreover, this has spanned over ten years.
+Moreover, this has spanned over fifteen years.

 Amy’s musical upbringing owes a lot to Stockport’s famous “Fosbrook’s Folk Education Trust”.
 She trained from the age of eight on.